CMMC Compliance Checklist – Update Sept. 2024

 Look ahead at the requirements you’ll face.

 You should also figure out who in your organization will manage this process.
 Appoint an executive sponsor — an individual responsible for overseeing, executing, and maintaining all CMMC activities.
-If you have an IT department, they should also be involved.
+If you have an IT department, involve them as well.

 Creating a Secure Environment

-Cloud-based solutions like CORE Vault come ready-made for CMMC compliance, allowing you to handle sensitive information through a virtual desktop accessible fro almost any device.
+Cloud-based solutions like our CORE Vault are designed for CMMC compliance.
+They let you manage sensitive information through a virtual desktop.
+You can access this desktop from almost any device.
 For many contractors, this is the simplest, most effective path to compliance.

 What Happens If You Fail a CMMC Assessment?

-Core Business Solutions Can Help With Your CMMC Certification Needs
+Core Business Solutions Can Help With Your CMMC Compliance Needs

-As a CMMC-AB Registered Provider Organization (RPO), Core Business Solutions is fully qualified to assist you with the CMMC certification process.
-We recognize that most contractors don’t have the time, resources, or familiarity with the complicated guidelines to navigate CMMC on their own.
+Core Business Solutions is a CMMC-AB Registered Provider Organization (RPO).
+We are fully qualified to help you with the CMMC certification process.
+We understand that many contractors lack the time, resources, or knowledge to handle CMMC guidelines by themselves.
 Our solutions simplify compliance, removing the burden from your shoulders so you can focus on your business.